 Is It Illegal To Bet On Sports In The United States?

 No, online sports betting is not illegal in the United States.
 As we explain below in our laws section, only offering sports betting as a business is deemed unlawful under US law.
 With the exception of a handful of states that are exempt from Paspa Law, this is why so many brick and mortar casinos around the US cannot offer sports betting.
-So the only legal option for players is to turn to legally licensed offshore sportsbooks that are regulated in a jurisdiction where online gambling has already been legalized.
-These sites can legally accept USA players because they are not located within US borders.
+So the only viable option for players is to turn to licensed offshore sportsbooks that are regulated in a jurisdiction where online gambling has already been legalized.
+These sites can accept real money wagers from U.S. players because they are not located within US borders.

 What Federal Laws Affect US Sports Betting Options?